 K

-Keyword Density: The percentage of a keyword that appears on a page in comparison to the rest of the text.
+Keyword Density: The percentage of a keyword appearing on a page compared to the rest of the text.
 If you have 100 words but 3 of those are your target keyword: you would have a 3% keyword density.
 You typically don’t want a keyword density higher than 2.5%.

 Keyword Research: The process of researching words and phrases to determine their search volumes, commercial intent, and level of competition in search engines.
-And keyword strategy is about the decisions you make on the basis of that keyword research.
-Keyword research is important because it will make clear which search terms your audience uses.
-If you are optimizing for words people don’t use, you’ll never reach your audience.
+And keyword strategy is about your decisions based on keyword research.
+Keyword research is crucial because it will make clear which search terms your audience uses.
+If you optimize for words people don’t use, you’ll never reach your audience.

-Keyword Stuffing: When a keyword phrase is used excessively throughout a web page to falsely increase keyword density.
-This is not encouraged nor is it a best practice.
+Keyword Stuffing: When a keyword phrase is used excessively throughout a web page to increase keyword density falsely.
+This is not encouraged, nor is it a best practice.

 Keyword: A word or phrase relevant to your line of business that you want to optimize your website and web pages to appear in search results when people are looking for content related to those words.